David and the Giants

-David and the Giants began as a rock band in Laurel, Mississippi, with the Huff brothers David, Clayborn and Rayborn.
-Along with Jerry Parker on drums, they toured the Southeast during the 1960s.
+David and the Giants began as a mainstream rock band in Laurel, Mississippi, with the Huff brothers David, Clayborn and Rayborn.
+Along with Keith Thibodeaux on drums, they toured the Southeast during the 1960s.
 In 1977, they switched to a Christian rock format.
 They continued to sing and record together through 1999.

 Recording and performing together for almost 40 years, the band released 17 albums.
 Though the band's style has been compared to that of Mylon LeFevre and Broken Heart, their most commercially successful work came in the 1960s with a sound, augmented by The Muscle Shoals Horns, that closely resembled that of Jay & the Techniques.

 Music career

 Early years and conversion

 The band released its first single, a cover version of "Rockin' Robin" around 1964, under the name of Little David & the Giants.
 In 1969, Keith Thibodeaux (best known as "Little Ricky" from I Love Lucy) joined the band.
 His arrival marked the beginning of the band's most commercially successful era.
 Although band members often described their sound as having its roots in Southern rock, the band's most successful recordings became popular in England in the 1970s and 80s as Northern soul – songs that featured a mixture of a Top 40 sound with horns and strings.

 In 1969, they achieved regional success in the southeastern US with singles of that genre entitled "Superlove" and "Ten Miles High".
 Their work of that era was distributed in both the United States and in the United Kingdom.
 "Superlove", "Ten Miles High" and some of the band's other late sixties singles have appeared on various genre compilations.
 In the early 1970s, the band performed in concert with Styx, Black Oak Arkansas, Cheech and Chong and Chuck Berry.
 David Huff was in the studio with The Rolling Stones when they recorded the song, "Brown Sugar", and also spent some time in the studio with artists such as Stevie Wonder and Rod Stewart.

 In 1977, the band members converted to Christianity.
 That same year they released their first Christian album, Song of Songs.
 Released without label support, it contained ballads and a mixture of pop-rock.
 Their second album, This One's for You had a similar sound.
 Two years later, the band recorded Step in My Shoes.
 Devoid of up-tempo songs, the album was not commercially successful.
 For their fourth album, the band returned to a sound much closer to their musical roots.
 Almost Midnight, a rock album, was more successful than the first three.
 They continued with that sound for their fifth attempt, entitled Heaven or Hell.